aolkin/mcp-oauth-proxy/README.md

 # mcp-oauth-proxy

+> This repository has been archived in favor of Cloudflare MCP Server Portal, which accomplishes the same goal.

 A lightweight Rust proxy that sits between Claude's MCP connector (which requires OAuth 2.1) and downstream MCP servers that use other authentication methods.
 It presents a compliant OAuth 2.1 interface to Claude while handling credential translation to downstream services.

 ## What This Solves